Kegworth air disaster: Casualties

-Of the 118 passengers on board, 39 were killed outright in the crash and eight died later of their injuries, for a total of 47 fatalities.
+Of the 118 passengers on board, 39 were killed outright in the crash and 8 died later of their injuries, for a total of 47 fatalities.
 All eight crew members survived the accident.
-Of the 79 survivors, 74 suffered serious injuries and five suffered minor injuries.
+Of the 79 survivors, 74 suffered serious injuries and 5 suffered minor injuries.
 In addition, five firefighters also suffered minor injuries during the rescue operation.
-No one on the motorway was injured, and all vehicles in the vicinity of the disaster were undamaged.
-The first person to arrive at the scene to render aid was a motorist, Graham Pearson.
-A former Royal Marine, he helped passengers for over three hours and subsequently received damages for post-traumatic stress disorder.
-Aid was also given by an eight strong troop of SAS soldiers, four of whom were regimentally qualified paramedics.
+No-one on the motorway was injured, and all vehicles in the vicinity of the disaster were undamaged.
+The first person to arrive at the scene and render aid was a motorist, Graham Pearson.
+A former Royal Marine, he helped passengers for over three hours, and subsequently received damages for post-traumatic stress disorder.
+Aid was also given by a troop of eight SAS soldiers, four of whom were regimentally qualified paramedics.
 Their truck had been on the motorway when the crash occurred.

 Causes

-The investigation established that the wiring associated with the fire warning lights was not cross-wired (left/right), i.e. it was properly connected.
+The investigation established that the wiring associated with the fire warning lights was properly connected.
+Initially there was a concern that the sensors in the engines and the warning lights on the flight deck may have been cross-wired.